UX Design

 My First Steps into UX Design

 When I decided to pivot my career towards UX, I felt both excited and overwhelmed.
 There was so much to learn!
-I began by exploring design and UX principles through courses and workshops.
+I began by exploring ui ux design principles for beginners through courses and workshops.
 One of the most enlightening experiences was attending a seminar by Alan Cooper, often dubbed the "Father of Visual Basic," who emphasized the importance of user-centered design.[^2]

 The Essence of a UX Designer's Work